-Students who desire to withdraw, from the program of study for any reason; MUST OFFICIALLY NOTIFY THE SCHOOL, by submitting a written notice to the Student Records Office (Registrar).
+Students who desire to withdraw, from the program of study for any reason; should notify the school, by contacting the Student Records Office (Registrar).
 This foregoing requirement is also applicable to students who pay their tuition and fees through financial aid.